Skip to main content

 Automatic Message

 A Message generated by the application, either instantly or on request.
+In WFP 1.3.0, automatic route messages are destination-backed when the target point is bound to a destination.
 See: Automatic and manual messages.

 Calibration (Level Drawing)